 How Old Is My Dog?

-The first you should check when trying to answer the question how old is my dog is his teeth.
-Your dog's teeth are the best indicator of his age.
-Puppies are usually fairly easy to spot, but their teeth can tell you what stage of puppyhood your pooch is in.
+Puppies are usually fairly easy to spot, but their teeth can tell you what stage of puppyhood the animal is in.
 If your dog is an adult, his teeth can help you narrow down an approximate age.

 Your dog's permanent teeth will come in at around 5 months of age.
 The back molars are the last to come in at around 5-7 months.
 If your dog has all of his permanent teeth, you'll know that he is not a young puppy.